Why Your Choice of Migration Partner Matters More Than the Technology

 2. Scale-Appropriate Experience

-A partner that has successfully migrated 50-user companies is not necessarily qualified to migrate a 10,000-user enterprise.
-The challenges are fundamentally different.
-At enterprise scale, you encounter issues that simply do not exist in smaller environments:
+A partner that has migrated 50-user companies may not be ready to handle a 10,000-user enterprise.
+The challenges are quite different at this scale.
+In an enterprise environment, you encounter issues that are not present in smaller settings:

 - Bandwidth saturation during large data transfers requiring throttling strategies and off-hours scheduling